The USC Libraries are the true heart of the university, supporting excellence in every school, in every department at USC.

 USC Libraries Annual Fund (click here to make a gift)

-A gift to the Annual Fund supports every student, faulty member, and researcher at USC.
+A gift to the Annual Fund supports every student, faculty member, and researcher at USC.
 Gifts provide unrestricted funding where most needed such as the acquisition of books and research materials, cataloguing books and collections, and new programming and events.
 Gifts can be designated to support a specific library.
 Gifts of $10,000 or more are recognized with an engraved plaque on a vintage card catalogue drawer in the Edward L. Doheny Jr. Memorial Library.

 Student Programming and Support (click here to make a gift)